jdelicado/GettingCleaningData/README.md

-# # How the scripts works
+# How the scripts works

 You only have to execute it, and the final results will be the tidy data sets.
 Each step of the instructions are execute automatically for the R script.

-* NOTE: I have some problems in my computer and I'm not able to run the script from the command line.
+* NOTE: I have some problems in my computer and I haven't been able to run the script from the command line.
 I copy and paste the command of the script and run inside RStudio and everything was right.